package57/Clunker/Clunker.md

 The next level is everything else on the screen that might have changed because the User typed something.
 This is the Main Process.
 Our side of the send / receive loop.

-User text input has two parts: The length or number of characters they entered and the value entered.
+User text input in wxWidgets has two parts: The length or number of characters they entered and the value entered.
 The way we get those properties is by using wxWidget methods that are built for us.

 OnApplyClicked()  will start out like this: